louwrentius/fio-plot/README.md

 Fio-plot requires 'matplotlib' and 'numpy' to be installed.

+Please note that Fio-plot has been tested on matplotlib version 3.2.1

 ### Usage

 	usage: fio_plot [-h] [-i INPUT_DIRECTORY] [-T TITLE] [-s SOURCE] [-L] [-l]